sampart/BreadcrumbsBundle/README.md

 }
 ```

-To render `subsection` breadcrumbs in your templates, specify this namespace in options:
+Then to render the `subsection` breadcrumbs in your templates, specify this namespace in the options:

 ``` jinja
 {{ wo_render_breadcrumbs({namespace: "subsection"}) }}